-Divers in Gorontalo can be sure to see this surrealistically carved sponge.
+To see a Salvador Dali sponge, please make your dive reservations and join us for some great diving.
 Thanks, Nicole, for your help.
 And our prayers for the safe delivery of your baby!

 The Flying After Diving Guidelines Workshop held in North Carolina, USA in May 2002 produced the following recommendations.These flying after diving guidelines apply to flights at altitudes between 600 meters (2,000 feet) and 2,400 meters (8,000 feet) and for divers without symptoms of decompression sickness.
 Following these recommendations does not guarantee that a diver will avoid DCS.